Pyleks/Milestone-Project-3/README.md

 # The Happy Bun - Milestone Project 3

 ## Introduction
-The Happy Bun is a public recipe website, designed to the users upload and share their own recipes as well vote on the fellow members recipes.
-Comes with fully built in admin center for managing the website content, as well a easy to use user portal for quick overview of each recipe provided by the user.
+The Happy Bun is a public recipe website, designed for users to upload and share their own recipes as well vote on the fellow members recipes.
+Comes with fully built in admin center for managing the website content, as well a easy to use user portal for quick overview of each recipe provided.

 ![alt text](static/img/responsive.jpg)